mazzi/mazzi.github.com/_posts/2019-08-07-PoC-RoR-React-and-csv.md

 ### Model creation and importing the data

 Download from [this url](https://opendata-ajuntament.barcelona.cat/data/en/dataset/est-padro-domicilis-sexe/resource/39106a1d-de6d-4fb1-a39c-261c472a7c8) the file `2019_domicilis_sexe.csv`.
 It's open data from Barcelona, identifiying "Homes of the city of Barcelona according to the sex of the people who live in them."
 It's just an example.
-Any other CSV file could be good as well.
+Any other CSV file should be good as well, but you'll need to change the mapping of the fields and the types.

 How to import this data into sqlite3 using Rails, and [seeds](https://edgeguides.rubyonrails.org/active_record_migrations.html#migrations-and-seed-data)?